Stephen55Dulaney/Daria/.journal_backups/DARIA_PROJECT_JOURNAL_20250518_192636.md

 5. Integration approach for Memory Companion feature

 ## Session Notes
-### Session 7 (May 18, 2025)
--
--
-- ```bash
-- git add run_latest_with_patch.sh stop_daria_services.sh api_services/memory_companion_service.py
-- ```
--
--
--
-- ```bash
-- git add PYTHON313_FIX.md
-- ```
--
-- ```bash
--
-- ```
--
-- ```bash
-- git commit -m "Add Python 3.13 compatibility with ForwardRef._evaluate() fix.
-Includes working Memory Companion, enhanced Issues Tracker, and partially working AI Observer."
-- ```
--
-- ```bash
-- git push origin main
-- ```
-- I've successfully committed and pushed your changes to the main branch!
-Here's what was included:
--
-- 1. Updated `run_latest_with_patch.sh` to include the Memory Companion service
-- 2. Updated `stop_daria_services.sh` to properly stop the Memory Companion
-- 3. Updated `PYTHON313_FIX.md` with comprehensive documentation
--
-- The commit message clearly indicates that this includes:
-- - The Python 3.13 compatibility fix for the ForwardRef._evaluate() issue
-- - Working Memory Companion/DARIA Project Companion
-- - Enhanced Issues Tracker with opportunities, epics, and user stories
-- - Partially working AI Observer Debug Tool
--
-- These changes are now on the main branch.
-The Python 3.13 patch is indeed a stable solution - it's an elegant adapter that allows DARIA to work with newer Python versions without requiring extensive changes throughout the codebase.
--
-- You can now use `./run_latest_with_patch.sh` to start all services (including Memory Companion) and `./stop_daria_services.sh` to stop everything cleanly.

 ### Session 6 (May 15, 2025)
 - **Fixed Character Identity and Context Leakage Issues**
 - Successfully addressed two persistent issues in the interview system: